holoplot/ravenna-fpga-drivers/README.md

 This driver supports the stream interface, including the StreamTables and TrackTables for RX and TX, as well as the RTCP statistics interface.

-The driver exposes a chardev in `/dev` which bears the name given in the corresponding device-tree node.
+The driver exposes a character device in `/dev` with the name given in the corresponding device-tree node.

 ### DebugFS entries

-* `info` shows information on the driver version and the chanacter device.
+* `info` shows information on the driver version and the character device.
 For instance:
 ```
 Driver version: 5ba23cc